liamge/sample-explorer-app/README.md

 # Sample Explorer App

-A basic Python desktop app for sample exploration and lightweight sample creation on macOS.
+A basic Rust desktop app for sample exploration and lightweight sample creation on macOS.

 ## Features

-- Browse a folder of samples
+- Browse a folder of samples as a 2D cluster projection
 - Search sample filenames
 - Preview audio files
 - View a simple waveform